Koeleria macrantha: Wildfire protection

 Koeleria macrantha has been implemented in several areas of frequent wildfires due to its fire-resistant qualities.
 Due to its small size and the coarse leaves, they burn faster and transfer a very small amount of heat to the soil below.
 It also usually grows in small groups, which limits the amount of damage it can do once it burns.
-Although this species varies on its impact on fighting wildfires depending on the environment it grows in and the state of the plant, it provides a much needed damper for controlling the fire once it has begun.
+Although this species varies in its impact on fighting wildfires depending on the environment it grows in and the state of the plant, it provides a much needed damper for controlling the fire once it has begun.

-Various other uses in society

-Food

-The seed can be ground down into a powder then can be boiled in water, like a porridge, or made into flour or bread.